The best VR headset for 2021

 The Quest 2 reminds me of the Nintendo Switch for its versatility and fun, plus it takes mere seconds to start up and fits really well over glasses.
 The standalone VR headset has self-contained motion tracking and a full-motion six degrees of freedom (aka 6DoF) VR controller that is the same as the ones on the PC-required Oculus Rift, plus a surprisingly great high-resolution display and built-in speakers.
 Apps are downloaded right to the standalone headset's onboard storage.
 Its more limited mobile processor still plays games such as Beat Saber, Moss and SuperHot VR extremely well, and it can even connect with a PC if you want to, using a single USB-C cable.

-Facebook is making the Quest 2 its one VR headset going forward, discontinuing its own PC VR headset, the Oculus Rift S, next spring.
-The Quest 2 is the best option over a Rift for this reason right now, but also keep in mind that PC VR users have lots of other headset options.
+Facebook discontinued the Oculus Rift S, so the Quest 2 is the best and only option over Oculus VR right now.
+But PC VR users have lots of other headset options.

 The good: Really sharp high-res display, great audio, comfortable design